Bimastos rubidus: Distribution and habitat

 This is an epigeic species, one which occurs on the soil surface in leaf litter and in the top layers of the soil, up to 10 centimeters deep.
 It prefers substrates rich in organic material, such as rotting wood and other plant matter, compost, peat, and manure.
-It occurs in many habitat types.
-It is common in the coniferous forests of its native range, and in cultivated soils.
-In North America it is often found in biological surveys of caves.
-It inhabits the organic soils of the nest mounds of the red wood ant (Formica aquilonia) in the forests of Finland, and it may help to keep the nests free of fungi.
+Cool and moist conditions are also ideal for it, likely explaining why tropical populations commonly occur at high altitudes.
+An acid-tolerant species, it is commonly found in the acidic litter of coniferous forests in North America and Europe, but is highly adaptable and also occurs in many other habitat types.
+Caves are another habitat it is known to occur in, and the species is regularly found in biological surveys of North American caves.
+However, this is likely a harsh habitat for this worm as it lacks specialist adaptations for surviving in caves.
+In the forests of Finland, it is known to inhabit the organic soils of the nest mounds of the red wood ant (Formica aquilonia), and it may help to keep the nests free of fungi.
 This earthworm is tolerant of soils with high levels of heavy metals and toxic semimetals.
 It has been observed in mine spoils contaminated with arsenic and in nickel- and copper-contaminated soils near smelting operations.
-It also tolerates acidic conditions, allowing it to thrive in the acidic litter of conifers.